sangtran11/fullstack-bookingcare-webapp/README.md

 # fullstack-bookingcare-webapp
-A booking care web application where patients make a appointments for examination and treatment
+A booking care web application where patients make an appointments for examination and treatment